prashanth-kumar-g/prashanth-kumar-g.github.io/README.md

 # Personal Portfolio & Project Repository — Prashanth Kumar G

 This repository powers the GitHub Pages site: `https://prashanth-kumar-g.github.io/`
-It provides a central hub with direct links, technical notes, demo videos, and installers for my public projects.
+This site serves as a public-facing portfolio showcasing my featured projects, with links to their full documentation and source code in my GitHub profile repository.

 ---